Cross-country Skiing Tips

 Klister

-Remember that a little bit goes a long way!
+If snow is wet use klister, but remember that a little bit goes a long way!
 The more you put on, the more debris that gets stuck in it and the more there is to remove.
 Put a few dabs of klister along your kick zone rather than applying a continuous line.
 Smooth it out so that it is as thin as possible.

-Carry a Waxing Kit
+Waxing Kit

 Save short stubs of wax to take on the trail.
 You may need to rewax if the weather changes or if your wax gets worn off.